Bridge Shelter

 For more information explore these frequently asked questions and answers about the bridge shelter.

 We invite you to share additional questions below.
-Follow this page to learn about future opportunities to share feedback on the proposed shelter later this fall.
+Follow this page to learn about future opportunities to share feedback on the proposed shelter this fall.

 The City’s declaration of emergency in Nov.
 2023 kicked off a series of efforts to address the growing complexity and severity of Vancouver’s homelessness crisis.
 Following the emergency declaration, we adopted a Homelessness Emergency Action Plan that identifies the opening of an up to 150-bed bridge shelter, including an on-site, medication-assisted treatment program and other wrap-around services, as a critical tool in our overall response.